mmarcon/file-dependencies/README.md

       }
     }

 With this `package.json` NPM will fetch the `file-dependencies` module, and then `selenium-server-standalone-2.43.1.jar` will be downloaded from the Selenium website and copied in `node_modules/file_dependencies`.
+The downloaded file will be named `selenium-server-standalone.jar`.

 From the application it will be possible to use child process to instantiate the selenium server.